AJMansfield/Intelligence-Core-Public/kttu02.5.md

 "Wait, what?"
 It takes you a moment to process her statement.
+Not that you don't understand its meaning, but the way she stated it as if it's a foregone conclusion throws you a bit.

 Before you can respond, Jerry breaks in.
-"I know a guy who works on the city domes,
+"Yeah, and I know a guy who works on the city domes who can cut me a deal, I'll get you a spool of cable.
-  I can probably borrow a spool of cable for way cheaper than that as long as we return it when we're done."
+  We just need to give it back when we're done."

-"Woah woah woah, hold up a moment.
+"Woah woah woah hold up just a second there.
 I mean, sure, I'd appreciate the help" &mdash; honestly, you really would &mdash;
-  "but you've done more than enough to help already."
+  "but you've only known me for what?
+Two weeks?
+Not even that."

 "I ...
 I don't understand what you mean."
 Eli wore an expression you'd learned to interpret as puzzlement, shared to various degrees by the other three.
 "We're ... we're all here, so we help."

+There's silence for an instant, enough for them to register your own puzzlement, before Nydia says something in an entirely unfamiliar dialect, as if it's some kind of specific saying.
+"_Cu'fd mroy ic icnir s'daems._"

+You don't understand a word of it, and from the looks of things you don't think Jerry or Eli understand that dialect either, for that matter, but one thing it does make clear is that there is some kind of _massive_ cultural disconnect here.

 You sigh.
-There is clearly something being lost in translation here, but whatever the precise cultural meaning behind this, it's undeniable that they're serious about helping you.
-And you really do need the help.
+You really don't know what's going on, but at least they seem serious about helping you.

 ----

-After some more work,
+After another week,
   you're able to find an unused area of land not too far from the city in which to practice setting up the line, and start working out a plan for how to train the four &mdash;
   now _five_ halflings, actually &mdash;
   how to safely rig the cable and pulleys.

 About that.

-The newest addition to the party you've nicknamed "Coke", partially because the one syllable you've managed to catch of her real name sounds a bit like "cola", and partially because you couldn't be arsed to care when making it up.
+This newest addition to the party you've nicknamed "Coke", partially because the one syllable you've managed to catch of her real name sounds a bit like "cola", and partially because you couldn't be arsed to care when making it up.
-She just appeared one day, and was now apparently part of the team.
+She just appeared one day, and is now apparently part of the team.
-In any case, the name stuck, and it wasn't like any of them knew the difference.
+In any case, the name stuck, and it's not like any of them know the difference.

+In other news,
-One of the others &mdash; you think Jerry &mdash; had gone ahead and just _gotten_ a large spool of cable, however the cable he'd gotten was far too thin to bear the required load.
+  Jerry has gone ahead and without further discussion just _gotten_ the large spool of cable he mentioned borrowing from the dome crews.
+You don't know how much it cost him in money or favors to get, when he was expected to return it, or how he got it through the doorway into the apartment, but one thing you _do_ know is that it's far thinner than the nominal half-inch your design requires, and would be far too weak to bear the required load.

-He corrected the issue the next day after you explained it to him, coming back with an even _larger_ spool of cable.
+He doesn't seem fazed though when you explain this to him, and you're left with the impression that he's probably going to just show up tomorrow with _another_ spool of cable.

+In the mean time though, you get Nydia to help you move the bloody thing back outside, as where it currently rests it's blocking half of the entryway into the apartment.

 These sorts of developments just seem to _happen_ now, apparently.

-Initially you try to resist, but your efforts are at best met with confusion, and although you're still not great at reading their expressions, you think you might have accidently hurt Morgan's feelings at one point by trying.
+Initially you try to resist,
+  but your efforts are at best met with confusion, and although you're still not that great at reading their expressions, you think you might have accidently hurt Morgan's feelings at one point by trying.

-You're not even sure who's paying for it all at this point &mdash;
-  Morgan has taken to holding on to your paycheck and has assumed some kind of "treasurer" role for the group, but last you checked all of this equipment was _far_ outside your price range, and you suspect that they're even paying for it out of their own pockets.
+You now realize that she seems to have assumed some kind of "treasurer" role for the group, and you can't exactly fault her for trying to impose _some_ sort of order on this chaos in that way, but this really hadn't been communicated to you.
+Turns out that your share of the rent and utilities on the apartment were only part of the "rent" payment she'd been collecting, due to a misunderstanding over what the word meant, and the extra money was being used to pay for all kinds of general expenses for the ~five~ six of you aside from rent.

+Not that you have that many objections to the concept now that you understand what's going on &mdash;
+  after all, you're the one benefitting since nearly all of that was actually going towards your project.
-Not that you're complaning, but this seems like the sort of thing that might come back to bite you later, and it's about all you can do at this point to just take it in stride.
+But it does seem like the sort of thing that might eventually come back to bite you later, and in any case since then you've been especially careful to make sure none of your personal belongings get intermixed with theirs.

 Just chill.
 Go with the flow.
-It seemed headed your way anyway.
+It seems headed your way anyway.

-Fortunately, it doesn't take too much practice with the equipment you've gathered before they're able to set up the A-frames and string the cable themselves.

-And, more importantly, before you're confident enough to trust they'll be able to do it _correctly_.

-All five of them are, of course, coming with you on the "adventure".
-It's not even worth trying to dissuade them.
+Fortunately, it's not to long before you manage to acquire everything you need, and you are able to being practicing in that unused area you found near the city.

-Hopefully you'll be able to leave before any more randomly decide to materialize.
+Hopefully you'll be able to leave before any more halflings randomly decide to appear.

 ----